wp-plugins/fusion-retailers/readme.txt

 == Frequently Asked Questions ==

+= How do I add retailers to the map? =

+You add retailers to the map much like you would a post or page in WordPress.
+Once the plugin is activated, you will get another menu item called 'Retailers' in the sidebar.
+Click here, and add a new retailer.
+Make sure to select the states you want the retailer to show up in.

 = How can I change the colors of the states output to the map? =

 In wp-admin, go to the 'Retailers' menu item and click on 'Retailer Settings'.
 Adjust the colors to your liking, and press 'Submit'